Fahdmoh01/SimpleToDo/README.md

 ## Notes

 My Laptop does not support virtualization.
 I spent hours trying to configure the settings to support it until the only way was with my phone.
+I also couldn't make a GIF as shown in th walkthrough video.
+Instead, I made a screen recording of the implementation of user stories.
+This is also due to my inablity to run emulators because my firmware doesn't support virtualization.

 ## License